robert/robert.github.com/_posts/2100-01-01-systems-design.md

 This will cause your computer to execute `$YOUR_COMMAND` every 5 minutes.

 Steveslist currently has a very simple and slightly fragile cron setup.
 We have a single "scheduled jobs server".
 We use `crontab` on this server (as above) to tell it the commands that we want it to run, and the schedule that we want it to run them on.
 This setup isn't scaling very well - if the scheduled jobs server explodes or even hiccups then we don't always know which jobs it did and didn't run, and have to scramble to bring up a replacement server.
-And even thought the server is very beefy and powerful, eventually we're going to want to run more jobs than it can handle at once.
+And even though the server is very beefy and powerful, eventually we're going to want to run more jobs than it can handle at once.
 We're considering either splitting up our cron jobs into multiple servers, or setting up a new system using a modern tool like *Kubernetes*.

 ## Pubsub